What is Assault?

 Another common defense in an assault case is the defense of others.
 This defense is almost identical to self-defense, with the only differentiating factor being that the individual was protecting another person.
 This defense, too, involves the accused having a reasonable perceived fear that another person would be harmed.

 Defending property is another viable defense to an assault charge.
 The accused must hold a realistic perceived fear that their personal property will be violated or illegally withheld.
 This defense permits an individual to employ reasonable force when defending their property, especially when this personal property involves their home.

 When charged with assault charges in Florida, many factors can alter the manner in which one is charged with assault.
 The smallest circumstance in your case can rest on the difference between a misdemeanor, that typically results in fines and no jail time, or being charged with a serious felony, that can include a long prison sentence and can gravely impact your life for many years to come.

 A convicted felon can no longer retains the right to vote, hold public office, and own or carry firearms.
 In certain instances, a felony conviction can additionally result in losing certain professional license(s) held by the convicted.
 Additionally, those who are convicted felons, who find themselves facing criminal charges in the future may receive elevated charges on future crimes of which they have been accused, due to prior convictions.

 Criminal charges will appear on criminal background checks and can impact employment opportunities and the ability to rent property, along with other opportunities.
 Therefore, it’s vital to consult a qualified defense attorney when you are faced with an assault charge(s) in Florida.

-An assault lawyer can offer their expertise that can assist you in the best possible outcome in your case when you have been arrested for assault and/or battery and you've been charged with either or both of these crimes.
-Call our office today for free consultation.
+An assault lawyer can offer their expertise that can assist you in the best possible outcome in your case when you have been arrested for assault and/or battery and you’ve been charged with either or both of these crimes.
+Call Wayne Richter today for a free consultation.